 When you are writing the programs, keep in mind that first couple of programs are going to be real tough for you.
 But once you are done with them you will not face similar level of difficulty in next set of programs.

 You may face difficulty so much that you may not able to type in your hello world program itself, all by yourself.
-Don’t hesitate, open google and search similar program.
-Don’t copy it using CTRL+C. Here just read the program, and type into your IDE (I suggest to use eclipse, as I find it very easy) and solve the compilation error caused by incorrect syntax you got while typing (basically I assume that you will make mistakes in lowercase/uppercase).
-If you are still not able to do it, then take the help of google again.
+Don’t hesitate, open Google and search similar program.
+Don’t copy it using CTRL+C. Here just read the program, and type into your IDE (integrated development environment) (I suggest to use eclipse, as I find it very easy) and solve the compilation error caused by incorrect syntax you got while typing (basically I assume that you will make mistakes in lowercase/uppercase).
+If you are still not able to do it, then take the help of Google again.
 Google is your friend, just remember it.